 In the case of irregular defect shapes or grouped defects, make a recharacterisation for the analytical prediction (in the case of metallic part) or for test with induced defect (for metallic or composite part).

-For metallic parts, flaw characterization as proposed by BS 7910 or ASME boiler and pressure vessel code Section XI, article IGA-3000 can be applied.
+Demonstrate by analysis or test that the stresses used are conservative.

-Demonstrate by analysis that the stresses used are conservative.
+1 To item 2: For metallic parts, flaw characterization as proposed by BS 7910 or ASME boiler and pressure vessel code Section XI, article IGA-3000 can be applied.

-23Improved analysis methods, which are subjected to customer approval, can be needed to achieve this.
+2 To item 3: Improved analysis methods, which are subjected to customer approval, can be needed to achieve this.

 ECSS-E-ST-32-01_0810292